-The Sleep Lab at Barnesville Hospital is a comprehensive, outpatient sleep disorders program designed to pinpoint, analyze and treat faulty sleep patterns in a variety of sleeping disorders.
-With the expertise of Dr. Gurmeet Singh, board-certified neurologist and sleep medicine specialist and Medical Director Dr. Attila Lenkey, board-certified pulmonologist and sleep medicine specialist, the sleep lab provides services including Nocturnal Polysomnography (NPSG), Multiple Sleep Latency Test (MSLT), Maintenance Wakefulness Test (MWT), home sleep studies, and a complete patient education and follow-up program.
+The Sleep Lab at Barnesville Hospital is a comprehensive, outpatient sleep program designed to diagnose and treat sleep disorders.
+With the expertise of Dr. Gurmeet Singh, board-certified neurologist and sleep medicine specialist, and Medical Director Dr. Attila Lenkey, board-certified pulmonologist and sleep medicine specialist, the sleep lab provides services including: Nocturnal Polysomnography (NPSG), Multiple Sleep Latency Test (MSLT), Maintenance Wakefulness Test (MWT), Home Sleep Testing (HST), and a complete patient education and follow-up program.

 What is a Sleep Study?

-A sleep study is a medical test performed while you sleep at night.
-This test is used to evaluate and diagnose a sleep disorder.
-Sleep studies are safe and noninvasive procedures that provide valuable information to your physician.
+A sleep study is a medical test performed during sleep.
+This test is used to evaluate and diagnose sleep disorders.
+Sleep studies are safe noninvasive procedures that provide valuable information to the ordering physician.

-Sleep studies are done on an outpatient basis, so you will not be admitted to the hospital but it will be necessary for you to register.
-After registration, a Sleep Technician will escort you to your room for the night.
-You will have a private room with a television and bathroom.
+Testing is done on an outpatient basis.
+Patients are still required to register for sleep testing.
+Patients will have a private room with a television and bathroom.
 The night will begin with some paperwork and questionnaires to help with treatment.
-After the paperwork is completed, you will be asked to change into your sleep attire.
-Before the sleep study can begin, the Sleep Technician will apply several monitors to your body for recording sleep functions.
+After the paperwork is completed, patients will be asked to change into their sleep attire.
+Before the sleep study can begin, the sleep technician will apply several monitors for recording sleep functions.

-The setup includes 9 electrodes that will be secured to your scalp.
-You do not need to cut or shave your hair.
-The glue is dissolved with water and is easy to clean out in the morning.
-Also, you will have 4 electrodes taped to your chin and the temple area to record chin and eye movements.
-There will also be a breathing sensor taped to the area between the nose and upper lip to monitor your breathing and does not block your airways.
-Since we monitor your heart throughout the night, we attach adhesive electrodes to your shoulders and 1 to the side of your chest.
-Two electrodes are taped to each leg to record all leg movements.
-Also, you will have a cloth belt placed around your chest and abdomen to monitor your breathing.
-These belts are not restrictive and fit over your clothing.
-Finally, a band-aid type probe is wrapped around a finger to record the amount of oxygen in your blood.
-This setup is painless and you may watch television or read during the procedure.
+The setup includes electrodes that will be secured to the face and scalp with a conductive paste.
+This can be dissolved with water and will wash off easily in the morning.
+Two breathing sensors are taped to the area between the nose and upper lip to monitor breathing.
+These sensors do not block the airways.
+Three adhesive electrodes are attached to the upper chest and shoulder blade to monitor heart rate and rhythm.
+Two electrodes are taped to each leg to record all leg movements that occur through the night.
+A cloth belt will be placed around the chest and the abdomen to monitor breathing.
+These belts are not restrictive and easily fit over clothing.
+A probe is also placed on a finger to record the amount of oxygen in the blood.
+This process is painless and patients may watch television or read during the setup procedure.

-Before the sleep study begins, the Sleep Technician will provide you with information regarding common sleep disorders and treatments.
-A common treatment that may be used during your visit is Continuous Positive Airway Pressure (CPAP).
-The Sleep Technician will introduce you to this equipment.
+Before the sleep study begins, the sleep technician will discuss information regarding common sleep disorders and treatments.
+One common treatment that may be ordered is Continuous Positive Airway Pressure (CPAP) depending on diagnosis.
+If needed, the sleep technician will introduce this equipment.

 Once the sleep study ends, the tech will disconnect all the wires.
-The results of your sleep study will be available during your follow up visit with your referring physician.
+The results of your sleep study will be given to one of the board certified sleep physicians for interpretation.
+The results will be available during your follow up visit with your referring physician.